 Currently, specific help and guidance is provided by HRBKA as follows:

 Basic Assessment in Beekeeping

-Please contact Judith Hart, who will invite you to attend one of her May meetings to gather information about what is involved.
+Please contact Shirley Bond, who will provide further information about what is involved.
 A good time to do this is during the year after completing the Long Course for New Beekeepers.
 She will organise a practice practical for you in a small group, and provide a study booklet which contains all the information you should need to answer the theory questions.
 This assessment takes a total of about an hour, and involves an assessor watching you open a hive (one brood box, a queen excluder and one super is the usual set-up) and asking sufficient questions to award the certificate.
 To enter, you must give a month’s notice; the assessments take place between May and 31 August of any year.

 There are 7 modules, each dealing with different aspects of beekeeping.
-Group study meetings are held monthly and we also make use, as a group, of the BBKA correspondence courses.
 If you wish to get a certificate, exams for each module are held in March and November.
-The only qualification to sit is that you have passed the Basic Assessment.
 The exams are written, 1 1/2 hours for each paper.
 The BBKA Intermediate Certificate is awarded when four modules are passed and the Advanced Certificate for all seven.
 That, with the Advanced Bee Husbandry Certificate qualifies you for the title of Master Beekeeper.

 Module 9 (Microscopy) is a stand-alone module and does not count towards these certificates.
-If you would like to join these study groups, without any commitment, and/or take the exams, please contact John Annett (01423 872715).
+If you would like to take the exams, please contact the HRBKA Examinations Officer.

 Intermediate Theory Certificate

 This certificate is automatically gained after passing Modules 1,2,3 and one other.